collective/collective.megaphone/README.txt

 No product is perfect.
 There are some important things Megaphone doesn't do (yet), including:

- * Matching of users to targets based on postal address
  * Delivery to targets who don't have a publicly-accessible email address